Article by John Miller

 What Causes Neck Pain Without Injury?

-The spine is made up of three curves.
-A concave curve in your lower back, a convex curve in your mid-back and another concave curve in the neck.
-Research has shown that people with neck pain have a flattening of the curve in their neck, resulting in a forward head posture.
-1
+The spinal column comprises three distinct curves: a concave curve in the lower back, a convex curve in the mid-back, and another concave curve in the neck.
+Research has revealed that individuals with neck pain tend to flatten the curve in their neck, leading to a forward head posture.

-Each vertebral level in the neck is made up of three joints.
-At the front, the vertebral bodies and discs make up the joints of the spinal column.
-At the back, facet joints sit on either side of the spinal cord.
+The neck’s vertebral level comprises three joints: the vertebral bodies and discs in the front and facet joints in the back, located on either side of the spinal cord.

-A forward head posture shifts the weight of the head forward, stressing the vertebral bodies and discs in the neck.
-A loss of this natural curve has been linked to conditions such as cervical spondylosis, bulging discs and chronic neck pain
+A forward head posture shifts the weight of the head forward, subjecting the vertebral bodies and neck discs to undue stress.
+The loss of the neck’s natural curve has been associated with conditions like cervical spondylosis, bulging discs, and chronic neck pain.

-Sleep positioning should focus on reducing strain on the front joints of the neck (the vertebral body and disc).
-In side-lying, this means sleeping as upright as possible in order to avoid curling up into the foetal position and encouraging a forward head posture.
-To achieve this, try moving your pillow a couple of inches upwards and stretching your neck up to meet it.
+To minimise strain on the front joints of the neck, which include the vertebral body and disc, consider sleeping in a side-lying position as upright as possible, avoiding the fetal position, which can promote a forward head posture.
+You can achieve this by adjusting your pillow a few inches higher and stretching your neck to meet it.

-Whether your neck pain is caused by sleep positioning, poor posture or repetitive movements involving the neck, your Physiotherapist is trained to identify and treat the cause.
-Contact your Physiotherapist for an individualised assessment.
+Whether your neck pain arises from sleep positioning, poor posture, or repetitive neck-related movements, a trained physiotherapist is equipped to identify and address the underlying causes.
+Book to see your physiotherapist for an individualised assessment.

 Alpayci M, İlter S. Isometric Exercise for the Cervical Extensors Can Help Restore Physiological Lordosis and Reduce Neck Pain: A Randomized Controlled Trial.
 Am J Phys Med Rehabil.
 2017 Sep;96(9):621-626. doi: 10.1097/PHM.0000000000000698.
 PMID: 28118272.